cireneirbo/Earth-Observation-System/README.md

 # Earth-Observation-System
 A system for alerting users to local and regional disasters using the NASA EONET API.

+Instead of using Twitter to send an alert, could use a web crawler to attach a news article about each disaster from ap news or reuters.
+Less interconnectivity but still quite impressive.
+Maybe moreso, though less functional as an alert.
+Users have to check the site.
+But then I can remove MongoDB and Twitter.
+Faster project.

 ## Getting Started
 * Fork or Clone repository
 * install dependencies with `npm install`